 IACUC has established the following guidelines to clarify when animal activities require IACUC oversight and an IACUC approved protocol.
 Research or teaching activities using animals, on-campus or off-campus activities using animals, demonstrations, etc.

-Methods for euthanasia of free-ranging wildlife which may need to be conducted, per DAR guidelines.
+Methods for euthanasia of free-ranging wildlife which may need to be conducted, per ACP-LB (former DAR) guidelines.

 Fin clipping is a common practice that serves many purposes for studies involving fish.

 Obtaining tissue from a mouse or rat for DNA analysis by ear punch or tail biopsy is safe, effective and humane when preformed properly techniques.

 This policy applies to all singly housed animals within the ACP-LAB (formerly DAR) animal facilities and describes the procedures for classifying and labeling animals that are singly housed

 The process for implementing the ACP-LAB (formerly DAR) policy regarding the export of laboratory animals.